expeerly/embeddocumentation/brandwidgetvideoreviews.md

 ## Overview

 The **expeerly Brand Widget** lets you embed a brand-level review summary on your site with a single script.
 By default, it appears on all pages, just like live chat or helpdesk widgets.
+You can check a mockup of the widget design [here](https://drive.google.com/file/d/15zYmtFKxZgEnG4_TPtjwY8WKsGwzj8jz/view?usp=sharing).

 The widget automatically: